DriesAllaerts/lbow/docs/1Dmodels.md

 (sec:1DModels)=
 # One-dimensional models

-All models assume the flow perturbation is one-dimensional, like a ridge line, for which there is no variation in the spanwise direction and $l=0$.
+One-dimensional models assume the flow perturbation is in only one direction, like a ridge line, for which there is no variation in the spanwise direction and $l=0$.

 (sec:PolarizationEqns)=